prathamesh-88/prathamesh-88/README.md

 <img src="https://img.shields.io/twitter/follow/pratham_eshh?logo=twitter&style=for-the-badge" alt="pratham_eshh" />
 </a> </p>

-- By Full Stack Developer I mean that I am good at Backend Development and can put together the frontend using Google.
+- By Full Stack Developer I mean that I am good at **Backend Development** and can put together the frontend using Google.

--
+- I am open to work on any collaborative project.
 - 🌱 I’m currently learning **Tensorflow, PyTorch**
 - 📫 How to reach me **prathamt3108@gmail.com**

 <h3 align="left">Connect with me:</h3>